 Self-hosted Agent Configuration

-This page is the file reference for self-hosted agents.
+This page is the file reference for self-hosted agents using Mutiro's built-in Genie brain.
 Mutiro-hosted agents do not expose .mutiro-agent.yaml; their runtime config is platform-managed, and creation is intentionally simple:

 For hosted agents, manage owner-facing settings such as profile, instructions, sharing, voice, and language through Mutiro surfaces.
 Tool enablement and per-tool settings use hosted catalog defaults and are not configurable per agent yet.

-For self-hosted agents, behavior is shaped by owner-visible instructions and runtime configuration:
+For self-hosted Genie agents, behavior is shaped by owner-visible instructions and runtime configuration:

-.agent_instructions.md— personality, tone, rules (the agent's soul).mutiro-agent.yaml— self-hosted technical config: model, workspace, tools, voice, memory, live calling
+.agent_instructions.md— personality, tone, rules (the agent's soul).mutiro-agent.yaml— self-hosted technical config: model provider, workspace, tools, voice, memory, live calling

 A few things still live on the Mutiro platform instead of the yaml — your agent's display name, bio, avatar, and allowlist (who can message it).
 Manage those via mutiro agents update-profile / mutiro agents allowlist or the Agent Management screen in the Desktop app.
 See sharing and security.